 THE BRIDE OF FRANKENSTEIN (1935) — With success came a bigger budget, and lovely-quirky Elsa Lanchester as both author Mary Shelley and as the monster’s made-to-order bride—with electro-shock hair.
-Returning director James Whale scuttled the original script and produced a movie that exceeded the original and has since been hailed as among Hollywood’s finest movies ever made.
-Colin Clive returns as the tormented scientist, Boris Karloff as the tormented Monster, and actor Ernest Thesiger debuts as bizarre Doctor Septimus Pretorius.
-It turns out Doctor Pretorius is Heinrich Frankenstein’s former teacher and mentor, who, after interrupting Heinrich's wedding to his beautiful young bride (played by Valerie Hobson), pressures the beleaguered scientist into creating a bride for the Monster to marry.
+Returning director James Whale scuttled the original script and produced a movie that exceeded the original and has since been hailed as among Hollywood’s finest monster movies ever made.
+Colin Clive returns as the tormented scientist, Boris Karloff as the tormented Monster, and actor Ernest Thesigner debuts as bizarre Doctor Septimus Pretorius.
+It turns out Doctor Pretorius was Henry Frankenstein’s former teacher and mentor, who, after interrupting Henry's wedding to his beautiful young bride (played by Valerie Hobson), pressures the beleaguered scientist into creating a bride for the Monster to marry.
 The boys in the special effects department had a field day, creating an even more elaborate laboratory, with a dazzling array of electronic gizmos to delight the seriously deranged, including the "Cosmic Ray Diffuser" and the “Nebularium.”
 The special effects lightning storm that feeds electricity into the laboratory, would become a stock feature of horror films in years to come.
 Four stars.

 THE SON OF FRANKENSTEIN (1939) — Director James Whale had moved on but Boris Karloff was back as the Monster, with dapper Basil Rathbone as the late Doctor’s son, Wolf Frankenstein.
 He returns from school in America to clear the family name by making the Monster “good.”
 Bela Lugosi of Dracula fame shows up as the crazed shepherd, Ygor, the Monster’s keeper.
 Lionel Atwill, who will appear in four more Frankenstein movies, is memorable as Inspector Krogh, with an artificial arm in place of the limb the Monster ripped from his shoulder years before.
 The movie builds to a suitably climatic scene but lacks the suspense of the earlier films.
 This was Boris Karloff’s last appearance as the Monster.
 Basil Rathbone is heroic as the misguided son with much to learn about monsters, angry villagers, and crazed shepherds named Ygor.
 His next starring role would be as Sherlock Holmes in “The Hound of the Baskervilles.”
 Three stars.

-HOUSE OF FRANKENSTEIN (1944) — Boris Karloff returns, not as the Monster but as demented Dr. Gustav Nieman.
+HOUSE OF FRANKENSTEIN (1944) — Boris Karloff returns, not as the Monster, but as demented Dr. Gustav Nieman.
 And poor Lionel Atwill is back, too, as Inspector Arnz.
 Cowboy star Glenn Strange plays the Monster.
 Lon Chaney, Jr. reprises his role as the Wolfman.
 And John Carradine plays an elegant and charming Count Dracula.
 Too bad he doesn’t survive the first reel.
-As in the previous two pictures, Lon Chaney, Jr., as Larry Talbot, is trying to find a doctor who can cure him of the regrettable habit of turning into a werewolf every full moon.
+As in the previous two pictures, Lon Chaney, Jr., as Larry Talbot, is trying to find a doctor who can cure his regrettable habit of turning into a werewolf every full moon.
 He finds the cure—a silver bullet through the heart that kills him—not quite what he had in mind.
-The Monster’s strength is revived in the laboratory with an infusion of electricity, the villagers arrive bearing torches, and the movie ends with the Monster dragging Karloff into the woods where both perish in a quicksand grave.
+The Monster’s strength is revived in the laboratory with an infusion of electricity, the villagers arrive bearing torches, and the movie ends with the Monster dragging Karloff into the woods, where both perish in a quicksand grave.
 Two and a half stars.

-ABBOTT AND COSTELLO MEET FRANKENSTEIN (1948) — Yet one last gathering of Universal’s famed Monsters: Bela Lugosi as Count Dracula, and Lon Chaney, Jr. and Glenn Strange are back, too, as the Wolfman and the Frankenstein Monster respectively.
+ABBOTT AND COSTELLO MEET FRANKENSTEIN (1948) — Yet one last gathering of Universal’s famed Monsters: Bela Lugosi as Count Dracula, and Lon Chaney, Jr. and Glenn Strange are back, too, as the Wolfman and the Frankenstein Monster, respectively.
 The movie works mainly because the monsters play it straight, leaving the comedy to Bud Abbott and Lou Costello.
 The film naturally concludes in a climatic laboratory scene in which the three monsters perish and Abbott and Costello escape only to encounter yet another mad Universal character, the invisible man.
 Three and a half stars.